 This tends to have the impact of raising the relative proportion of energy expenditure to body weight (because the low energy expenditure tissues are being lost).
 Of course, with extended dieting, there is also an adaptive component of metabolic rate reduction as all tissues in the body tend to slow their overall energy expenditure.

 In contrast, during refeeding, there is often a hypermetabolic state that occurs, possibly due to increases in protein synthesis, core temperature and the thermic effect of food.
-As well, there are a number of hormonal effects that occur when calories are raised, a topic I discuss in more detail in The Full Diet Break, all of which may have potentially beneficial impacts on overall energy expenditure and metabolic rate.
+As well, there are a number of hormonal effects that occur when calories are raised.
+This is why various intermittent dieting strategies such as The Full Diet Break can be so beneficial during a fat loss diet.

 Rather, the majority of resting energy expenditure is generated by the organs which, despite their small size, burn a massive number of calories per unit weight.
-Someone on the support forum jokingly asked “So how do I hypertrophy my liver?”
+This leads to the obvious question which is “How do I hypertrophy my liver or kidneys?”
+If only it were that easy.

 - The 3500 Calorie Rule